briannemcgrath/pands-project/README.md

 - Interpretation of findings.

 ## Conclusion:
-This assignment aims to provide a comprehensive analysis of flower characteristics based on the dataset, offering valuable insights into their attributes based on our own findings and previous literature for same.
+In conclusion, this assignment provides an analysis of Iris flower characteristics based on the dataset, offering insights into their attributes.
+By combining our own findings with insights from previous literature, we have gained a deeper understanding of the dataset and it's relevance in statistical analysis.
+Through visualisations and analysis, we have explored the features of the dataset, identified patterns and relationships, and gained insights into the differences between different species of Iris flowers.

 ## References:
 Research on the Dataset: